buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 This is a 1-week project.

-There is one live kick-off stream that will be happening **Saturday, Sept 11 at 12PM Eastern.**

 After that, I'll be hosting around 12 virtual co-working sessions of which I recommend you attend at least 3 or 4 of them!
-You can find the schedule [here](https://app.buildspace.so/courses/CO02cf0f1c-f996-4f50-9669-cf945ca3fb0b).

 Basically, co-working sessions at buildspace are specific times for you to work on your project for 1-hour.
 It's pretty cool.
 Everyone joins the #cowork-sesh voice channel at a scheduled time (all muted by default), works individually on their projects, and chills with their classmates in a virtual space.

 During the session, you'll also be able to ask questions in #cowork-sesh-chat and I'll be there answering them.
 Again, everyone's muted.
 We just talk in text-chat so people can focus! :)

 ![](https://i.imgur.com/dqbGZae.png)

-We recommend showing up **for at least 3 of them. *So, be sure to add at least 3 to your calendar!***

 Don't see a time that works for you?
 Ping me in #course-chat @farza.